 You might not give too much thought about the type of footwear you decide to bring to the gym.

-Running shoes are great on the running track as that is their intended purpose, however that does not mean they are a good choice for lifting weights.
+Running shoes are great on the running track as that is their intended purpose, however, that does not mean that they are a good choice for lifting weights.

-In fact this type of shoe with a soft, bouncy sole thats absorbs impact with each step is an absolutely appaling choice when you're squatting or performing olympic lifts with any significant weight.
+In fact, this type of shoe with a soft, bouncy sole that absorbs impact with each step is an absolutely appalling choice when you're squatting or performing Olympic lifts with any significant weight.

 When there is a layer of squishy gel or foam material between your feet and the floor, a percentage of the force generated will get absorbed by the runners sole.